 I believe the way most of us use the word is quite silly.

 If we given good reason, we are helpless but to change our minds.

-We walk through a dark corridor; we see a shadowy coiled-up figure resting by the world.
+We walk through a dark corridor; we see a shadowy coiled-up figure resting by the wall.
 We believe we are in the presence of a snake.
 We shine our light in its direction and feel relieved.
 The silhouette was simply a rope.